brunoadji/simulador_escalonador/README.md

 # simulador_escalonador

-javac *.java to compile and java Main.java to run the project
+javac cd../ and simulador_escalonador/*.java to compile and java simulador_escalonador/Main.java to run the project